RetroIndieJosh/renpac/game/notes.md

 ### Main Iteration

-- hide inventory after selecting an item to use (will need to re-show inventory shower)
-- instead of Room setting up the hotspots, have only the DATA for the hotspots contained therein
-    - and have Game do the actual creation of hotspots (can we do this in rpy instead of py?)
 - visual display of selected inventory item (for now just a text box with name, but later make cursors?)
 - visual display for items in inventory (use imagebuttons instead of buttons, how to resize? seems they ignore sizing)
 - left click on screen where there's no item to see description of room